blackary/neat-starter/src/about.md

 Read, pray, repeat.

+*`What Shampoo and Family Worship Have in Common, written by Randy Greenwald, (Quoted from Tabletalk magazine, Nov 1997.)`*

-*Fathers leading their family in worship is always the goal.
+*`Fathers leading their family in worship is always the goal.
 When, in the Lord’s providence, the father is absent or uninterested, a godly mother will lead her children.
-In an extended household, mature members may share leading household worship.*
+In an extended household, mature members may share leading household worship.`*

 ## About Ed Blackwood